hacks-guide/Guide-WiiU/docs/user-guide/tiramisu/finalizing-setup.md

     - To open the Tiramisu Boot Selector in the future, you have hold START (+) while your Wii U is booting up.

 ?> Once you're booted into the Tiramisu environment, you can open the Mii Maker at any time to get into the Homebrew Launcher.
+<br>Homebrew Launcher will be empty for first-time modders.
+Follow the rest of the guide to install apps into the Homebrew Launcher.
 <br>To get back into the Mii Maker, simply press the HOME button while in the Homebrew Launcher.

 ### Blocking Updates